 - Manufacturer can be difficult to contact – some issues reported with receiving used products

-still unsure which vermicomposting bin to buy?
+Still unsure which worm composting bin to buy?

 If you’re new to worm composting or are still unsure which worm composter best suits your indoor garden, here are some additional tips to help you sort through our recommendations for the best worm bins out there.

-how does worm composting work?
+How does worm composting work?

-Just like traditional composting, worm composting involves breaking down “green” and “brown” organic matter into a microbial—and nutrient—rich soil amendment that plants absolutely love.
+Just like traditional composting, worm composting involves breaking down “green” and “brown” organic matter into a microbial—and nutrient—rich soil conditioner that plants absolutely love.
 In the case of worm composting, worms munch through organic matter to break it down and speed up the decomposition process.